 Cougars fans generally consist of families with children, as you might expect in the Chicago suburbs at a minor league baseball game.
-There is a social atmosphere at Fifth Third with the diehard fans that attend for the sole purpose of watching a ballgame seeming few and far between.
+There is a social atmosphere at Northwestern Medicine Field with the diehard fans that attend for the sole purpose of watching a ballgame seeming few and far between.
 However, the ballpark is welcoming, safe, and all attendees are friendly.

 Chicagoland traffic on the roadways for weeknight games can be plentiful.
 Interstate 88 is the best access point as you exit at the Aurora outlet mall exit and drive through Warrenville before arriving at the ballpark in Geneva.